OffchainLabs/arbitrum-docs/arbitrum-docs/how-arbitrum-works/bold/bold-economics-of-disputes.md

 #### Trade-offs

-Having a 1000x resource ratio would be nice in theory, but it would, unfortunately, require a bond of 1M `ETH` ($3.5bn) to open a challenge in the first place, which is unreasonable.
+Having a 1000x resource ratio would be nice in theory, but it would, unfortunately, require a bond of 1M `ETH` ($2.56B USD at time of writing) to open a challenge in the first place, which is unreasonable.
 Instead, we can explore a more feasible ratio.

 The resource ratio will drive the price of disputes claims, impacting both honest and malicious parties.
 However, claims can **always be made** through a **trustless pool**.
 Honest parties can pool together funds to participate in disputes.